CSCfi/allas-cli-utils/help/a-access.md

 a-access is a tool to control access permissions of a bucket in Allas.

-In cases where access permissions are given or revored to a spcific projet thet syntax is:
+In cases where access permissions are given or removed to a spcific project the syntax is:

    a-access +/-type project_id bucket